jasonm23/onlisp-markdown/onlisp.md

 we get an error instead.
 This happens because the whole progn expression is processed by read before being evaluated.
-When read is called, the current package is mine, so bar is taken to be mine:bar.
-It is as if we had asked to export this symbol, instead of common-lisp-user:bar, from the user package.
+When read is called, the current package is mine, so `bar` is taken to be `mine:bar`.
+It is as if we had asked to export this symbol, instead of `common-lisp-user:bar`, from the user package.

 The way packages are deﬁned makes it a nuisance to write programs which use symbols as data.
-For example, if we deﬁne noise as follows:
+For example, if we deﬁne `noise` as follows:

 ```
 (in-package ’other :use ’common-lisp)